tyll/tinyos-2.x-contrib/tinyos-programming/FlashSampler/README.txt

     $ make micaz install <your usual installation options>)

-2. Once you turn the mote on, it will sample to flash for 32s at 1kHz, write a summary of the sample to the log, go to sleep for a minute, then repeat.
+2. Once you turn the mote on, it will sample to flash for ~30s at 1kHz, write a summary of the sample to the log, go to sleep for a minute, then repeat.
 LED 0 is on during sampling, LED 1 is on during summarization.
+LED 2 is toggled on every buffer swap during sampling.

 Known bugs/limitations: